Medical expert of the article

 Management of a patient with delirium

-- Revealing the cause
+- Finding the cause

-- Correction / elimination of the cause
+- Correction/elimination of the cause

-- Removal of non-essential medicines
+- Cancellation of non-essential medicines

-- Maximum / optimal correction of underlying disease
+- Maximum/optimal correction of the underlying disease

 - Creating a safe environment for the patient

-- Ensuring an adequate level of stimulation
+- Providing adequate levels of stimulation

-- Restoring patient orientation
+- Restoring the patient's orientation

 Affective lability.
-Although affective lability is a frequent manifestation of delirium, it usually does not require pharmacological correction, for example, the appointment of normotimic drugs or antidepressants if the patient does not have depression or mania.
-To reduce affective lability, one should take care of the patient's safety, explain the nature of the disease and the available treatment options, explain where he is, to assure that he is not "crazy".
-The explanation of the nature of the disease, the connection of behavioral disorders with delirium is useful not only for the patient, but also for his relatives or caregivers.
+Although affective lability is a common manifestation of delirium, it usually does not require pharmacological correction, such as the use of mood stabilizers or antidepressants, unless the patient is depressed or manic.
+To reduce affective lability, it is necessary to take care of the patient's safety, explain the nature of the disease and the available treatment options, explain where he is, and assure him that he is not "crazy."
+Explaining the nature of the disease and the relationship between behavioral disorders and delirium can be useful not only for the patient, but also for his relatives or caregivers.

 Anxiety.
-Severe anxiety, panic, symptoms of post-traumatic stress disorder can occur at various stages of delirium.
-Patients who do not understand what is happening around, are often disoriented, have psychotic disorders, have been deprived of sleep for a long time.
-After cessation of delirium, short-term supportive psychotherapy can help in deactuating intimidating and disturbing memories of delirium.
-Certain difficulties in this case may be related to the mosaic of memories of what happened during the delirium.
-To reduce anxiety, you can use benzodiazepines, and in the event that psychotic disorders occur against the background of anxiety, neuroleptics.
+Severe anxiety, panic, and symptoms of post-traumatic stress disorder may occur at various stages of delirium.
+Patients who do not understand what is happening around them are often disoriented, have psychotic disorders, and are sleep-deprived for a long time.
+After delirium has ceased, short-term supportive psychotherapy can help to de-actualize frightening and disturbing memories of delirium.
+Certain difficulties may be associated with the mosaic nature of memories of what happened during delirium.
+Benzodiazepines can be used to reduce anxiety, and neuroleptics can be used if psychotic disorders arise against the background of anxiety.